When doing your baby's laundry, it is advised to use a baby washing detergent that has been specifically designed for a baby’s delicate skin.

 Best baby detergents to wash baby clothes

 These products are the perfect combo to keep your baby clothes clean.
-They are made for sensitive skin, are dermatology tested and vegan friendly.
+They are made for sensitive skin, are dermatologically-tested and vegan-friendly.
+Bollicine products are free from petroleum, lanolin, mineral oil, PEGs, SLS, SLES and parabens.
+They're also made with with easily biodegradable vegetable-based surfactants, verified according to the standards set by the ICEA Eco Bio cleaners board.
 If you like to have liquid detergent and a separate fabric softener, this is the best option for you.

 NUK childcare is the leading brand of baby laundry products in Germany.
 It's effective on stains but gentle.
-This product is made with natural based ingredients and leaves no residue.
-One small bottle can be used for up to 12 washes.
+This product is made with natural-based ingredients and leaves no residue.
+One small bottle can be used for up to 12 wash loads and it's suitable for washing at between 20°C to 90°C.

 This is an Amazon's Choice product, and 1.5 litres is good for 50 washes.
 It's made from renewable plant extracts.
 Besides being a laundry detergent, it's also a fabric conditioner.
 This product is free from any nasty ingredients that can be harmful to your baby's skin.